r7kamura/gitcp/README.md

 ### .gitcpignore

-If there is `.gitcpignore` in the target repository, it will be used to ignore files.
+If there is `.gitcpignore` in the copied repository side, it will be used to ignore files.

 ```
 # .gitcpignore